MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-493-Laboratory-Requirements/subpart-R-Enforcement-Procedures/section-493.1834.md

 (ii) For a condition level deficiency that does not pose immediate jeopardy, the range is $50-$3,000 as adjusted annually under 45 CFR part 102 per day of noncompliance or per violation.

+(iii) For a condition level deficiency under §§ 493.41 or 493.1100(a), the penalty amount is $1,000 for the first day of noncompliance and $500 for each additional day of noncompliance.

 (3) *Decreased penalty amounts.* If the immediate jeopardy is removed, but the deficiency continues, CMS shifts the penalty amount to the lower range.

 (4) *Increased penalty amounts.* CMS may, before the hearing, propose to increase the penalty amount for a laboratory that has deficiencies which, after imposition of a lower level penalty amount, become sufficiently serious to pose immediate jeopardy.

-(e) *Procedures for imposition of civil money penalty* - (1) *Notice of intent.* (i) CMS sends the laboratory written notice, of CMS's intent to impose a civil money penalty.
+(e) *Procedures for imposition of civil money penalty*—(1) *Notice of intent.* (i) CMS sends the laboratory written notice, of CMS's intent to impose a civil money penalty.

 (ii) The notice includes the following information: